-The growing evidence for maximum late Pleistocene glaciation during MIS 4 or early during MIS 3 in Alaska summarized here contrasts with the global marine oxygen-isotope record, which features maximum ice volume late during the last glacial cycle.
+The growing evidence for maximum Late Pleistocene glaciation prior to MIS 2 in Alaska summarised here contrasts with the global marine oxygen isotope record, which features maximum ice volume late during the last glacial cycle.
 Many mountain glaciers at lower latitudes in North America attained their maximum extent during MIS 2 (Gillespie and Molnar, 1995; Pierce, 2004).
-Previous studies have emphasized evidence for "out-of-phase" glaciations in Beringia (e.g., Brigham-Grette, 2001; Kaufman et al., 2001a).
-Glaciers in northeastern Siberia and western Alaska expanded onto the continental shelf several times during the Pleistocene.
-They deposited glacial-marine sediment hundreds of kilometers inboard the shelf edge, implying that eustatic sea level was high during the maximum phase, and supporting the hypothesis that large glacier expansions in Alaska require a proximal source of moisture.
+Previous studies have emphasised evidence for 'out-of-phase' glaciations in Beringia (e.g. Brigham-Grette, 2001; Kaufman et al., 2001a).
+Glaciers in northeastern Siberia and western Alaska expanded onto the continental shelf several times during the Middle Pleistocene.
+They deposited glacial-marine sediment hundreds of kilometres inboard the shelf edge, implying that eustatic sea level was high during the maximum phase, and supporting the hypothesis that large glacier expansions in Alaska require a proximal source of moisture.
 Sea level probably fell below the shelf break to expose the Bering-Chukchi platform following substage 5a, and the transition between MIS 5a and 4, around 75 ka (based on orbitally tuned global marine oxygen isotopes; Martinson et al., 1987), has been suggested as a candidate for extensive glacier growth in Beringia (Brigham-Grette, 2001).
 Eustatic sea level rose again during MIS 3.
-Dated coral reefs in the Pacific and other evidence reviewed by Cabioch and Ayliffe (2001) indicate a transgression to within 30 to 60 m of present, seemingly high enough to inundate a large portion of the continental shelf in central Beringia.
-This proximal moisture source would have enhanced moisture availability during this interval.
-During MIS 2, in contrast, moisture availability decreased as sea level fell from the shelf break.
+Dated coral reefs in the Pacific and other evidence reviewed by Cabioch and Ayliffe (2001) indicate a transgression to within 30-60 m of present, seemingly high enough to inundate a large portion of the continental shelf in central Beringia.
+This proximal moisture source would have enhanced moisture availability during MIS 3.
+Thus, the emergence of the Bering shelf during MIS 4 and associated aridity is in contrast to geochronological evidence that the penultimate advance culminated at the end of MIS 4.
+During MIS 2 moisture availability decreased as sea level fell from the shelf break.
 In addition, GCM simulations show that, as the Laurentide Ice Sheet grew, the Aleutian low-pressure system strengthened (Otto-Bliesner et al., 2006).
 The instrumental data demonstrate that a stronger, eastward-shifted low steers storms away from western Alaska and into the Gulf of Alaska (Rodionov et al., 2005).
 Increased winter storminess would have nourished the Cordilleran Ice Sheet over the coastal ranges.
-The higher ice enhanced the orographic barrier and narrowed passages for low-level moisture transport, further depleting moisture in interior Alaska during the LGM.
+The higher ice would have enhanced the orographic barrier and narrowed passages for low-level moisture transport, further depleting moisture in interior Alaska during the LGM.

-Summary and Conclusion
+Summary and conclusion

-This paper focused on the most robust late Pleistocene mountain glacial chronologies currently available in Alaska.
-New cosmogenic exposure ages combined with 14C, luminensence, and tephra-based ages have improved the geochronological control on the glacial history of Alaska.
-Although previously suspected to be early Wisconsin in age (Hamilton, 1994), new numerical ages place the penultimate glaciation into MIS 4 or early MIS 3.
+This paper focused on the most robust Late Pleistocene mountain glacial chronologies currently available in Alaska.
+New cosmogenic exposure ages combined with 14C, luminescence, and tephra-based ages have improved the geochronological control on the glacial history of Alaska.

+Although previously suspected to be early Wisconsin in age (Hamilton, 1994), new numerical ages place the culmination of the penultimate glaciation in Beringia into MIS 4 or early MIS 3.
+There is widespread evidence for a significant advance in northern Eurasia that similarly culminated between 60 and 50 ka (Svendsen et al., 2004).
 During the late Wisconsin, glaciers appeared to have deposited terminal moraines earlier (27-25 ka) in arctic Alaska than in southern Alaska (24-20 ka).
 Glaciers remained close to their maximum extent for thousands of years following the local glacial maximum.
-Although their ages are generally not well constrained, the numerous end moraines upvalley of terminal moraines document the response of glaciers to climate change through the late-glacial period.
+Although their ages are generally not well constrained, the numerous end moraines upvalley of terminal moraines document the response of glaciers to climate change through the Lateglacial period.
 Finally, glacier advances in a few valleys may be correlative with the Younger Dryas event.